 Train runs made ahead of schedule are not covered by the performance regime.
+Where secondary delay is reclassified as primary delay, compensation is only paid in the amount of the difference between both types.

 Contractual arrangements between the IM and RU relating to the calculation and payment of delay compensation are set out in relevant performance regime contract, which must be entered into before the train journey is started.